 The embassy in London in March 2016 started issuing visas for British nationals.
 You have to attend the embassy in person.
-Citizens of the USA and Canada may have more barriers to applying for an Iranian visa but it is by no means impossible.
+Citizens of the USA and Canada may have more barriers to applying for an Iranian visa but it is by no means impossible although they should be accompanied at all times in Iran by a government approved guide.
 Israeli citizens are banned from entering Iran and any traveller with an Israeli immigration stamp may be refused a visa.
 Some nationalities are eligible for a visa on arrival, however this is never guaranteed and we recommend team members apply for visas in advance for peace of mind.
 This is relevant for our Iran: Lut Desert Traverse expedition.

 Do you need a visa for Kurdistan?
 14-day visas are available on arrival at Erbil airport for UK, EU and Australian citizens.
 These are valid for visitors staying within Kurdistan only and are not valid in other parts of Iraq.
 This is relevant for our Kurdistan: The Secret Peaks of Iraq expedition.